 In which I remember that photography’s a kind of semi-fiction anyway, so I leave the photos out.
 With their imagined interpretations, perceptions, projections.
 Even mayoral photo-op shots are truth with lie, both at once.
 Juxtaposed with street photos, it’s easy not to know which is which…

 It was morning, and I was out at W. Burnside St. & SW 15th Ave.
 It was a Monday in September, and I wanted to get a better shot of a painted wall I’d photographed the day before for my next book.
-As I confidently turned the corner around Day and Night, expecting to see that wall with my camera, I stopped short, surprised to see an elderly couple (60s?) was in that space, the same spot I thought I might stand to take the photo.
+As I confidently turned the corner around Day and Night, expecting to see that wall with my camera, I stopped short, surprised to see an elderly couple (60s plus?) was in that space, the same spot I thought I might stand to take the photo.
 I stopped, flummoxed.
 I decided to pretend I’d intended all along to walk to the corner and cross the street.
-Like an embarrassed cat trying to save face.
+Embarrassed cat style.

 Across the street was a bus shelter.
 I stood next to it and looked back.
 The woman was still helping the man stand, steady, and walk slowly and stiffly out from under the pine tree where I think they’d slept.
 I had nowhere to go; my destination was that wall, “Rose City,” it said.
 My perception: No, he was not drunk.

 For a few intense minutes, they stood facing each other.
 I was too far away to hear, but it seemed like she was trying to… reassure, to keep him going.
 Not because he had a hangover.
 Their bodies were sore from laying on the dirt all night.
 From walking to collect lots of cans.
 I imagined she was telling him how she’d get something for them to eat after cashing in those bags of cans, to wait, she’d be back soon.
 When she seemed satisfied he was alright, she picked up her cans.
 I took a quick photo, their story still making itself up in my head, repeating like it does: